 - d.
-The Senior Fair Board shall notify the Exhibitor, his/her Parents/ Guardians and/or immediate family of its decision on whether or not a violation has occurred and the disciplinary action to be taken pursuant to Paragraph4. - e.
+The Senior Fair Board shall notify the Exhibitor, his/ her Parents/ Guardians and/or immediate family of its decision on whether or not a violation has occurred and the disciplinary action to be taken pursuant to Paragraph4. - e.
 In the event an alleged violation of the laws, rules, regulations, or this Agreement is initiated by an Exhibitor, his/her Parents/Guardians, or other interested party through the protest procedure as set forth in the constitution, and rules and regulations of the Butler County Agriculture Society, then, said protest shall follow the procedures set forth in this paragraph. - 4) In the event there is a determination that there has been a rules violation pursuant to paragraph 3 above, then the Senior Fair Board, in its sole discretion, may subject the Exhibitor, his or her Parents/Guardians, any immediate family member, or any other person to any and all disciplinary action it deems appropriate, which may include, without limitation, any of the following: - a.
 Reimbursement of costs and expenses. - b.
-Disqualification from any exhibition. - Disqualification of the exhibition livestock from any exhibition or sale. - d.
+Disqualification from any exhibition. - c.
+Disqualification of the exhibition livestock from any exhibition or sale. - d.
 Continuing Education - e.
 Public Advertisement - f.
-Probation - g.
+Probation - q.
 Reprimand - h.
 Forfeiture or return of awards, prizes, premiums and proceeds. - i.
 Prohibition from Exhibition - 5) All market Animals must be drug residue free on the Saturday weigh-in date of the fair, and remain drug free throughout the remainder of the fair. - 6) Swine Department.
-Slick clipping or body shaving of hair on market hogs, except ears, tails and underlines has created problems in the "dehairing process" at the packing plant.
-If, in the sole discretion of the packer, the carcass is removed from the line and hand scraped, which increases packer costs, Exhibitor and his/her Parents/Guardians shall pay any such additional costs of packer of whatsoever type or nature for "dehairing" due to the hair length.
-Failure to promptly pay said amounts shall constitute a violation of this Agreement and the rules and regulations of the Senior Fair Board.
-All pigs will be tattooed at
+Slick clipping or body shaving of hair on market hogs, except ears, tails and underlines has created problems in the

-- weigh-in to maintain identification through the packing plant. - 7) Any exhibitor participating in a championship class may not remove their entry from the championship class except for safety reasons, which must be approved by a Fair Director. - 8) Exhibitor hereby understands and agrees that the Junior Fair Grand Champion and Reserve Grand Champion Swine, Sheep, Market Beef, and Goats must go through the sale and shall be terminal at a place and time designated by the Fair Board. - 9) Exhibitor and his/her Parents/Guardians, for themselves and on behalf of Exhibitor and their immediate family hereby release, acquit and discharge the Senior Fair Board, its officers, directors, agents, employees, volunteers, successors and assigns (collectively "Released Parties") from and against any and all liabilities, damages, claims, causes of action, losses, demands, costs and expenses of every kind and nature (including, but not limited to, attorneys' fees) arising in any manner out of or in any way connected with the their participation in the Butler County Fair, the livestock exhibition, this Agreement, or its enforcement.
-In addition, Parents/Guardians shall indemnify the Released Parties from any losses, liabilities and damages (including, but not limited to, attorneys' fees) arising in any manner out of or in anyway connected with their participation in the Butler County Fair, the livestock exhibition, this Agreement or its enforcement. - 10) Not withstanding the procedures set forth in paragraph 3 above, the Senior Fair Board, in its sole discretion, may take whatever actions against any exhibitor, parent, guardian, immediate family member of an exhibitor or any other person that it deems necessary and appropriate to preserve and protect the fairness and integrity of any exhibition and the principles under which the Agricultural Society is founded.
+- 7) Any exhibitor participating in a championship class may not remove their entry from the championship class except for safety reasons, which must be approved by a Fair Director. - 8) Exhibitor hereby understands and agrees that the Junior Fair Grand Champion and Reserve Grand Champion Swine, Sheep, Market Beef, and Goats must go through the sale and shall be terminal at a place and time designated by the Fair Board. - 9) Exhibitor and his/her Parents/Guardians, for themselves and on behalf of Exhibitor and their immediate family hereby release, acquit and discharge the Senior Fair Board, its officers, directors, agents, employees, volunteers, successors and assigns (collectively "Released Parties") from and against any and all liabilities, damages, claims, causes of action, losses, demands, costs and expenses of every kind and nature (including, but not limited to, attorneys' fees) arising in any manner out of or in any way connected with the their participation in the Butler County Fair, the livestock exhibition, this Agreement, or its enforcement.
+In addition, Parents/Guardians shall indemnify the Released Parties from any losses, liabilities and damages (including, but not limited to, attorneys' fees) arising in any manner out of or in anyway connected with their participation in the Butler County Fair, the livestock exhibition, this Agreement or its enforcement.

+10) Not withstanding the procedures set forth in paragraph 3 above, the Senior Fair Board, in its sole discretion, may take whatever actions against any exhibitor, parent, guardian, immediate family member of an exhibitor or any other person that it deems necessary and appropriate to preserve and protect the fairness and integrity of any exhibition and the principles under which the Agricultural Society is founded.